Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Generalized Model with Four Klein-Gordon Scalar Fields

+Let us briefly discuss to what kind of contributions the operator in the LQG framework will lead if it acts on a generic spin network function.
+This also allows us to compare it to the physical Hamiltonian in \cite{Domagala:2010bm} and analyze their differences in detail.

-An additional term that involves $Q^{jk}C_j^{\rm geo}C_k^{\rm geo}$ at the classical level is neglected because in that model the spatial diffeomorphism constraint is solved via Dirac quantization and thus the physical Hamiltonian needs to be implemented on the spatial diffeomorphism invariant Hilbert space ${\cal H}_{diff}$.
+The first term under the square root in eq.\,(\ref{FinalOPHphys}) involving the volume operator as well as the geometric part of the Hamiltonian constraint operator is similar to the contributions that occur in the one Klein-Gordon scalar field model introduced in \cite{Domagala:2010bm}.
+For that model an additional term which involves $Q^{jk}C_j^{\rm geo}C_k^{\rm geo}$ at the classical level is neglected because in that model the spatial diffeomorphism constraint is solved via Dirac quantization and thus the physical Hamiltonian needs to be implemented on the spatial diffeomorphism invariant Hilbert space ${\cal H}_{diff}$.
 The operator version of the neglected term is expected to vanish on spatially diffeomorphism invariant states.
-However, in our model the situation is different.
-Because we consider four reference fields at the classical level the term $-2\sqrt{Q}\sum\limits_{j=1}^3\sqrt{Q^{jj}C_j^{\rm geo}C_j^{\rm geo}}$ can be understood as a contribution to the physical Hamiltonian density associated with the momentum density of the reference fields $\varphi^j$ that would be absent in case where we consider only one instead of three reference fields.
-As in the models in \cite{Giesel:2007wn,Giesel:2012ws} the observable $C_j^{\rm geo}$ is a constant of motion, as can be seen by using the properties of the observable map.
-We have
+The final physical Hamiltonian one works with in \cite{Domagala:2010bm} is of the form: